sgaliamov/ergo-layouts/readme.md

 1. If shuffled 10 times already, save text and exit.
 1. Split into 2 parts using the last input parameter.
 1. Calculate a score for both parts.
-1. If both bad according chosen precision, go to 2.
+1. If both bad according the chosen precision, go to 2.
 1. Get the best part.
 1. Go to 3.